dwaite/connect/openid-connect-4-identity-assurance/opmetadata.md

 # OP Metadata {#opmetadata}

-The OP advertises its capabilities with respect to verified person data in its openid-configuration (see [@!OpenID-Discovery]) using the following new elements:
+The OP advertises its capabilities with respect to verified Claims in its openid-configuration (see [@!OpenID-Discovery]) using the following new elements:

-`verified_person_data_supported`: Boolean value indicating support for the `verified_person_data`, i.e. the OpenID Connect for Identity Assurance extension.
+`verified_claims_supported`: Boolean value indicating support for `verified_claims`, i.e. the OpenID Connect for Identity Assurance extension.

 `trust_frameworks_supported` This is a JSON array containing all supported trust frameworks.